renoust/talipot/doc/python/pythonplugins.rst

       # The parameters provided by the user are stored in a dictionnary
       # that can be accessed through the "dataSet" class attribute.

-      # The os parameter is an output file stream (initialized by the Tulip GUI
+      # The os parameter is an output file stream (initialized by the Talipot GUI
       # or by the tlp.exportGraph function.).
       # To write data to the file, you have to use the following syntax :